-Just as there are a million preparations with clarified butter, sugar, milk, coconut, the ingredients remaining more or less the same, but differing in proportions, to suit the taste buds of the wide variety of population, the Lord takes on so many incarnations with different moods to attract souls of various temperaments.
-The Lord is same in all incarnations with respect to principle and power and yet the mellow of each form of Godhead may vary from incarnation to incarnation, to attract suitable souls.
+There are a million preparations with clarified butter, sugar, milk and coconut.
+The ingredients are the same, but they differ in proportions, to suit the taste buds of the wide variety of population.
+Similarly, The Lord takes on so many incarnations with different moods to attract souls of various temperaments.
+He is same in all incarnations with respect to principle and power.
+Yet, the mellow of each form of Godhead may vary from incarnation to incarnation, to attract suitable souls.

 Bheda and Abheda Shruti

 According to Abheda Shruti- The Vedas proclaim that there exists nothing else other than Brahman.
 There is nothing other than Brahman.
 This is an example of the Vedic dictum in the Abheda Shruti.

 According to Bheda Shruti- There is the concept of Bhogta (भोक्ता the one who enjoys) and Bhogyam (भोग्यं the one that is enjoyed).
 A man is eating the fruit.
 The fruit is the enjoyed and the man is the enjoyer.
 Thus there is a definite distinction between the enjoyer and enjoyed.

 There is a process called Prerita (प्रेरिता- that which directs Bhogta to Bhogyam).
 Just with Bhogta and Bhogyam there cannot be a relationship.
 Something has to direct the Bhogta to the Bhogyam.
 This is the third component that makes the union between the Bhogta and Bhogyam.
 It decides the time, place and experience of the happening.

 The fourth component who initiates the process of ‘Prerita’ is Ishwara (इश्वर God).
 Thus the Bhogta, Bhogyam, Prerita and Ishwara are all distinct components.

 Why does the Veda have two conflicting theories?
 How is this to be reconciled?